Loading Events

 September 24 - September 30

-The 2025 Japan Open, also known as the Kinoshita Group Japan Open Tennis Championships for sponsorship reasons, is a men’s professional tennis tournament held in Tokyo, Japan.
-It is part of the ATP Tour 500 series on the 2025 ATP Tour and is the longest-running ATP Tour tournament in Asia, having been founded in 1915 as the Japan International Championships and first played under the ATP banner in 1972.
-The event is organized by the Japan Tennis Association.
+The 2025 Japan Open, also known as the Kinoshita Group Japan Open Tennis Championships for sponsorship reasons, was a men’s professional tennis tournament held in Tokyo, Japan.
+It was part of the ATP Tour 500 series on the 2025 ATP Tour and was the longest-running ATP Tour tournament in Asia, having been founded in 1915 as the Japan International Championships and first played under the ATP banner in 1972.
+The event was organized by the Japan Tennis Association.

-The 2025 edition will take place from September 24 to September 30.
-The tournament is held at the Ariake Tennis Park, a large tennis complex in the Koto City of Tokyo.
-The venue includes the Ariake Colosseum, which features one of the first retractable roofs in tennis.
-The tournament is played on outdoor hard courts.
+The 2025 edition took place from September 24 to September 30.
+The tournament was held at the Ariake Tennis Park, a large tennis complex in the Koto City of Tokyo.
+The venue included the Ariake Colosseum, which featured one of the first retractable roofs in tennis.
+The tournament was played on outdoor hard courts.

 Tournament Details